scelis/twine/README.md

 	$ twine generate-report /path/to/strings.txt

+## Creating Your First strings.txt File

+The easiest way to create your first strings.txt file is to run the `consume-all-string-files` command.
+The one caveat is to first create a blank strings.txt file to use as your starting point.
+Then, just point the `consume-all-string-files` command at a directory in your project containing all of your iOS, OS X, or Android strings files.

+	$ touch strings.txt
+	$ twine consume-all-string-files strings.txt Resources/Locales --developer-language en --consume-all

 ## Twine and Your Build Process

-It is easy to incorporate Twine right into your iOS and Mac OS X app build processes.
+It is easy to incorporate Twine right into your iOS and OS X app build processes.

 1. In your project folder, create all of the `.lproj` directories that you need.
 It does not really matter where they are.
 We tend to put them in `Resources/Locales/`.
 2. Run the `generate-all-string-files` command to create all of the string files you need in these directories.
 For example,